● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 Human-in-the-loop

-input() suspends execution and writes a checkpoint.
-When the human responds, the agent resumes at the exact sequence number it paused on — no special state machine.
+chidori.input() pauses execution and persists the run.
+When the human responds, the agent resumes from the saved state at the point it paused — no special state machine.

 "Approve resume from 0x4a1?",